 Learn UX is an online resource with courses in UX & UI design.
-They offer 14 lessons that cover the basics, such as usability, user testing, and mobile UX design, as well as more advanced topics, like wireframing and prototyping.
-The lessons, which feature recorded lectures and readings, teach users how to use common UX/UI design tools, including Sketch, Adobe XD, Figma, CoffeeScript, and Flinto.
+They offer 14 lessons that cover the basics, such as usability, user testing, and mobile UX design.
+They also have classes on more advanced topics, like wireframing and prototyping.
+The lessons feature recorded lectures and readings.
+Users learn how to use common UX/UI design tools, including Sketch, Adobe XD, Figma, CoffeeScript, and Flinto.

 While users can watch the videos for free, they must pay to access the readings, assignments, and projects.
-The curriculum, which is based on real-world examples, is frequently updated to keep up with the latest trends in UX & UI design.
+The curriculum is based on real-world examples.
+It is frequently updated to keep up with the latest trends in UX & UI design.
 By the end of each lesson, users are equipped to design their own websites, which they can add to their portfolios.

-Learn UX does not offer 1-on-1 mentorship or job-seeking resources, but users can email support to ask questions.
-They are also encouraged to subscribe to the Learn UX newsletter, which includes bonus content and updates regarding new lessons.
-Greg Rog, the creator of Learn UX, also offers courses through Udemy.
+They do not offer 1-on-1 mentorship or job-seeking resources, but users can email support to ask questions.
+They are also encouraged to subscribe to their newsletter.
+It includes bonus content and updates regarding new lessons.
+Greg Rog, the creator, also offers courses through Udemy.

 Who is Learn UX for?

-Current and aspiring product designers can benefit from the courses offered by Learn UX.
-While beginners will learn how to create their first projects using Sketch, Adobe XD, and Figma, experienced designers can learn about more advanced topics and lesser known features.
+Current and aspiring product designers can benefit from the courses offered.
+Beginners will learn how to create their first projects using Sketch, Adobe XD, and Figma.
+Experienced designers can learn about more advanced topics and lesser known features.

 What does Learn UX cost?
 How much work is involved?